1891 Nebraska football team: Iowa

 Although Nebraska was supported by temporary head coach Theron Lyman, the team's lack of experience and substandard equipment made NU heavy underdogs against the Hawkeyes.
-Despite having played just one more season than NU, Iowa use playing styles and strategies Nebraska had never seen before, such as pre-play signal calling by the quarterback.
+Despite having played just one more season than NU, Iowa used playing styles and strategies Nebraska had never seen before, such as pre-play signal calling by the quarterback.
 Despite a strong defensive effort by Nebraska, Iowa pulled away in the second half to win 22–0, Nebraska's first shutout loss.